 Call me old fashioned, but I just love books.
 So here is a list of my favorite ones, that have helped me on my journey to a self-made wardrobe.
-I will add to this page as I discover new tools, so it’s worth bookmarking.
+I will add to this page as I discover new books, so it’s worth bookmarking.

 Refashioned: Cutting-Edge Clothing from Upcycled Materials – This book shows interesting and beautiful apparel and accessories made with recycled and upcycled textiles.
 Lots of ideas here to inspire you!

 Alabama Studio Sewing + Design – Wonderful hand sewn garments with patterns for a skirt, dress, top and sun hat and many ideas how to embellish them, no need for a sewing machine here.
 Natalie Chanin has three more books, all of them are worth checking out.

 Alabama Studio Sewing Patterns: Custom Fit + Style – This book comes with a CD that combines all the patterns from the three previous books plus three new ones.
 You can print out the patterns and tape the pages together or have them printed out at a professional printer.

 Sew U: The Built by Wendy Guide to Making Your Own Wardrobe – This is a book I’ve been using for years.
 It has three basic patterns for a skirt, a shirt, and trousers.
 The pattern for the trousers is great, I have used it with light weight and heavier weight fabric and they fit perfectly every time., here is one example of a pair of trousers I made with this pattern.

 Design-It-Yourself Clothes: Patternmaking Simplified – This book teaches you the basics of pattern making, very useful if you want to design your own clothing with the perfect fit.
 Although the clothes shown are not exactly my style, they only serve as an example.
 Once you understand the how-to of pattern drafting you can create your own designs.